-It shouldn’t be a surprise to see BMW on this list.
-The automobile company was relatively early to begin online co-creation, and launched its own permanent lab in 2010.
+It shouldn’t be a surprise to see Sodexo on this list.
+The food services company was relatively early to begin online co-creation & innovation management program, and launched its own accelerators.

-The most interesting aspect of BMW’s co-creation lab is not the single winning idea that came out of this contest.
-Nor the 300 new potential products that were also unearthed.
+The most interesting aspect of Sodexo’s co-creation Hub is not a single idea.
+Nor the hundreds of new potential products that were also unearthed.

-More importantly, a web community grew around the contest.
-More than 5,000 comments were posted about the 300 ideas, and 8,600 idea evaluations were given.
-Web users weren’t only submitting ideas, they also showed BMW how to assess new creations.
+More importantly, a web community grew around the platform.
+Hundreds of comments are posted on ideas from different countries, and a hundred idea evaluations are given.
+Web users are not only submitting ideas, they also show Sodexo how to assess new creations.